thiswillbeyourgithub/wdoc/README.md

 WDoc is a powerful RAG (Retrieval-Augmented Generation) system designed to summarize, search, and query documents across various file types.
 It's particularly useful for handling large volumes of diverse document types, making it ideal for researchers, students, and professionals dealing with extensive information sources.

 * **Goal and project specifications**: WDoc uses [LangChain](https://python.langchain.com/) to process and analyze documents.
-It's capable of querying **tens of thousands** of documents across [various file types](#Supported-filetypes).
+It's capable of querying **tens of thousands** of documents across [various file types](#Supported-filetypes) at the same time.
 The project also includes a tailored summary feature to help users efficiently keep up with large amounts of information.

 * **Current status**: **Under active development**
     * Used daily by the developer for several months